U.S. women make monobob history at the 2022 Winter Olympics

 This is not the first time Humphries and Meyers Taylor have shared the podium.
 The duo have medaled three prior times in the two-woman bobsled event going back to the 2010 Vancouver Games.
 The Beijing Winter Games are their fourth appearance at the Olympics.

+"This one does feel more emotional for me.
+Although each Olympic journey has been different, I've had to choose to walk away from my original birth nation," Humphries said.
+"I've had to fight.
+There have been a lot of people that have tried to stand in my way.
+And there have been a lot of obstacles to get to this point."

-The 37-year-old Meyers Taylor won silver in 2018 and 2014 and won bronze at the 2010 Vancouver Games, also for the two-woman bobsled event.
+The 37-year-old Meyers Taylor won silver for the U.S. in 2018 and 2014 and won bronze at the 2010 Vancouver Games, also for the two-woman bobsled event.

 Humphries was the favorite leading into the competition after winning the 2021 World Championship for monobob in Altenberg, Germany.
 She maintained her top performance during the two days of competition.
 She laid down the fastest two runs on Sunday at Yanqing National Sliding Center.